boomin614/toGoMap/README.md

 ## what you can do

-* ploting your favorite or your hoping places.
+* plotting your favorite or hoping places.
+* changing the place status : already done, or not yet

 ## what you have to do